-Term Definition Statutory process consisting of: 1) preparation of an Environmental Statement; 2) consultation; Environmental Impact Assessment examination by the competent authority of the information contained within the Environmental Statement; the reasoned (justified or evidenced) conclusion by the competent authority on the significant effects of the project on the environment; and 5) the reasoned (justified or evidenced) decision by the competent authority to grant or refuse development consent.
-A statutory report produced by the developer including: 1) a description of the project; a description of the likely significant effects of the project on the environment; Environmental Statement a description of the features of the project and/or measures envisaged in order to avoid, prevent or reduce and, if possible, offset likely significant adverse effects on the environment; 4) a description of the reasonable alternatives; 5) a non-technical summary; and 6) any additional information relevant to the characteristics of a project.
-Embedded mitigation Design measures which are integrated into a project for the purpose of minimising environmental effects.
+Term Definition Statutory process consisting of: 1) preparation of an Environmental Statement; Environmental Impact Accessment consultation; examination by the competent authority of the information contained within the Environmental Statement; Environmental Impact Assessment the reasoned (justified or evidenced) conclusion by the competent authority on the significant effects of the project on the environment; and 5) the reasoned (justified or evidenced) decision by the competent authority to grant or refuse development consent.
+A statutory report produced by the developer including: a description of the project; a description of the likely significant effects of the project on the environment; Environmental Statement a description of the features of the project and/or measures envisaged in order to avoid, prevent or reduce and, if possible, offset likely significant adverse effects on the environment; a description of the reasonable alternatives; 5) a non-technical summary; and6) any additional information relevant to the characteristic of a project.
+Embedded mitigation Design measures which are integrated into a project for th purpose of minimising environmental effects.
 Essential mitigation Mitigation critical for the delivery of a project which can be acquired through statutory powers.
 Future baseline scenario An outline of the likely evolution of the current state of the environment without implementation of the project.
-Process consisting of: 1) preparation of an environmental assessment report; Non-statutory environmental examination by the Overseeing Organisation of the information contained within that report; and assessment the reasoned (justified or evidenced) decision by the Overseeing Organisation to proceed (or not) with the project.
-Project Construction works, installations, schemes, or interventions (in the natural surroundings and landscape) including those involving the extraction of mineral resources.
+Process consisting of: 1) preparation of an environmental assessment report; Non-statutory environmental assessment 2) examination by the Overseeing Organisation of the information contained within that report; and the reasoned (justified or evidenced) decision by the Overseeing Organisation to proceed (or not) with the project.
+Project Construction works, installations, schemes, or intervention (in the natural surroundings and landscape) including thos involving the extraction of mineral resources.